 In line with regulations, the management board or the supervisory board may, when adopting the annual report, allocate a part of net profit to other profit reserves; however, not more than half of the net profit for the period.
 In 2015 other profit reserves increased on this basis.
 Other reserves are distributable.
-The management board has the power to propose the appropriation of reserves as part of distribution of distributable profit, which is subject to approval of the general meeting.
+The management board has the power to propose the

-17. OWN SHARES
+OWN SHARES